PHUMA: Physically Reliable Humanoid Locomotion Dataset: Motion Imitation Learning

 \subsection{Reward Function}

-The reward function used for training the tracking policy consists of multiple components, as detailed in Table~\ref{tab:appendix_reward_terms}.
+The reward function used for training the tracking policy consists of multiple components, as detailed in Table~\ref{tab:appendix_reward_terms} and Table~\ref{tab:appendix_reward_terms_beyondmimic}.
 The overall reward structure comprises two main categories: motion tracking task rewards and regularization rewards.